Nitya-Kalloli/Nitya-Kalloli/README.md

 [![Leetcode](https://img.shields.io/badge/-LeetCode-FFA116?style=for-the-badge&logo=LeetCode&logoColor=black)](https://leetcode.com/u/Nitya_Prakash/)

 ### Welcome !
-I'm a dedicated and enthusiastic third-year computer science engineering student with a keen interest in web development and cutting-edge technologies.
+I'm a dedicated and enthusiastic final-year computer science engineering student with a keen interest in web development and cutting-edge technologies.
 Currently, I am learning to build websites, and I take pleasure in developing dynamic and intuitive web applications that solve real-world problems.
 I am passionate about designing innovative solutions, collaborating with others, and continuously learning new skills.
 Beyond coding, I love exploring new technologies, contributing to open-source projects, and engaging with the developer community.

 <h2 align="center">⚒️ My favourite tools and technologies ⚒️</h2>